dhh1128/an-eye-of-faith/god-evolution-systems-and-eternity.md

 <span style="font-weight:400;">God is more patient, more loving, more involved, and more of a Craftsman than that.
 We might be tempted to wave a magic wand to create a fish; we think of time as a finite resource and genetic engineering as something done in weeks with million-dollar lab equipment.
 But God can build a fish the </span><i><span style="font-weight:400;">right</span></i><span style="font-weight:400;"> way.
 And so He does.
 The recipe says it takes several billion years of cook time?
 No problem.
 After all, the Master is not in a hurry, and fishes are vital.
 They are how he is going to feed 5000, and thence redeem a penitent slave trader, and bless Isabel and her mother.
 And they are going to feed a little girl in Bangladesh tomorrow.
 Are not the cell membrane in a tide pool a billion years ago, and the prompting to a missionary companion today, and a trillion trillion other details like unto them, really one continuous, ineffable, incomprehensible act of unutterable love and atonement?</span>

 <i><span style="font-weight:400;">Of course</span></i><span style="font-weight:400;"> we can't point to a smoking gun that proves an Intelligent Designer intervened.
 That's because He's not a limited interventionist.
 He's a </span><i><span style="font-weight:400;">participant</span></i><span style="font-weight:400;">, and His touch is so pervasive that it's woven into all of reality.
 We're like fish who can't see the water.
 But it is there.
 The Living Water is there.</span>

----

-Nick Liechty (2018-12-07 20:00:25)

-Very well said, my friend!
-I have never considered God’s involvement quite that way before.

----

-Gloria Pratt (2018-12-08 21:33:19)

-Beautifully expressed.
-It stretches my mind.

----

-Anita (2018-12-15 22:36:55)

-You have given me a feast to ponder, my friend!
-Thank you for your fabulous thinking!
-Please share much more, Daniel.
-And I hope you and your family have a very Merry Christmas!